ekg/drosophila/README.md

 # and applying the polishing
 bcftools consensus -i'QUAL>1 && (GT="AA" || GT="Aa")' -Hla -f asm1/mercatorum_wildtype.ont.wtdbg2.asm1.cns.fa asm1/mercatorum_wildtype.illumina.bcf >asm1/mercatorum_wildtype.ont.wtdbg2.asm1.cns.polish.fa
 ```

+This same process was repeated for both the wildtype and parthenogenic strains.

+## alignments

+We wanted to understand the relationship between the assemblies (`dmerc_wildtype` and `dmerc_partho`), and between both and the drosophila melanogaster reference genome (`dmel6`).

 And make alignments: